In this guide, we outline key information about sustainable transport.

 There’s economic, social, and practical and technical considerations that have to be taken into account too.

-– and, they would have to have a basic level of driving performance to ensure the average person can perform the driving activities they need for work and personal use.
+– They would have to have a basic level of driving performance to ensure the average person can perform the driving activities they need for work and personal use

 So, a truly sustainable mode of transport would consider more than just the environmental aspect of sustainability.